 MCT oil then, is a man-made synthesis of any 1 or a combination of True MCTs and lauric acid.

 Coconut oil is a darling of the food world lately.
 In its natural state, coconut oil is made up of 15% True MCTs and 50% lauric acid.
 (The remaining fatty acid profile of coconut oil is a mixture of the saturated myristic, palmiric and stearic, the monounsaturated oleic and the polyunsaturated linoleic.)

 Lauric acid, compared with True MCTs is superior as an anti-bacterial, anti-fungal, anti-inflammatory agent.
 In short, it is a great immunity booster.

-Lauric acid also costs much less than True MCTs, and yet commercially sold MCT oil can contain large amounts of lauric acid (remember that lauric acid is allowed to be called an MCT even though it does not behave like one).
+Lauric acid also costs much less than True MCTs, and yet commercially sold MCT oil can contain large amounts of lauric acid (remember that lauric acid is allowed to be called an MCT even though it does not behave like the others).
 That may be OK.
 It just depends on what you want.
-Frankly, if I were to splash out on pricey boutique-y MCT oil, I would want to know what I am paying for.
+Frankly, if I were to splash out on a pricey bottle of MCT oil, I would want to know what I am paying for.
 Some companies are not so transparent about their product composition, so that’s something to consider.
 If you are paying a premium for MCT oil, why bother buying one with lauric acid?
-Instead, for lauric acid, just look for a good organic cold-pressed coconut oil.
+Instead, for lauric acid, just look for a good, organic cold-pressed coconut oil.

 HOW TO CHOOSE?